cmerkes/eDNA_field_study/README.md

 - `coefModel`: A folder with script
   - `positiveSampleCoef.stan`: The Stan model that is called by the R script.
   - `simSampleSize.R`: R script that takes the output from the model and calculates the number of samples required for one positive detection.
+- `Sensitivity_analysis`: A folder with the sensitivity analysis in a R Markdown file and outputs.

 ## Data